ReKylee/PickMi-Backend/README.md

   ```

 - **Error Responses**:
-  - `409 Conflict`: If the email address is already in use. `{"error": "Email already exists."}`
+  - `409 Conflict`: If the email address is already in use. -> BusinessRuleViolationError
+    ```json
+    {
+    "error": {
+      "type": "BUSINESS_RULE_VIOLATION",
+      "message": "Email already exists."
+      }
+    }
+    ```

-  - `400 Bad Request`: If the email is invalid or the password doesn't meet strength requirements. `{"error": "Password is too weak.
-It must contain..."}`
+  - `400 Bad Request`: If the email is invalid or the password doesn't meet strength requirements. -> ValidationError

 ### 2. User Sign In